Sorry, you need to enable JavaScript to visit this website.

 Political Commitment to Evidence-Based Youth Policy

-The Youth Law stimulates that public institutions implementing youth policy should evaluate the impact of their relevant policy actions on the youth population.
-According to the Youth Law, local governments developing an institutional system that works with youth have the right to establish youth councils whose tasks should include collecting and analysing information about local youth problems, needs and interests.
-The evaluation of youth interests, rights, needs and opportunities is one of the main principles of the youth policy (the principle of observance of youth interests).
+The Youth Law stipulates that public institutions implementing youth policy must evaluate the impact of their policy actions on young people.
+According to the Youth Law, local governments developing an institutional system for youth work have the right to establish youth councils, whose tasks include collecting and analysing information on the problems, needs, and interests of local young people.
+The assessment of young people’s interests, rights, needs, and opportunities is one of the main principles of youth policy (the principle of safeguarding young people’s interests).

 Cooperation between policy-making and research